-There are no specific restrictions on the size of a holding or on the transfer of shares which are both governed by the general provisions of the Articles of Association and prevailing legislation.
-The Directors are not aware of any agreements between holders of the Company's shares that may result in restrictions in the transfer of securities or on voting rights.
+There is a requirement in the Investment Deed that requires preference shares to be held by the same holders in the same proportion as ordinary shares.
+This is the only specific restriction on the size of a holding or on the transfer of shares, which are both governed by the general provisions of the Articles of Association, Investment Deed and prevailing legislation.
+The Directors are not aware of any agreements between holders of the Company's shares that may result in restrictions on the transfer of securities or on voting rights.

-No person has any special rights of control over the Company's share capital and all issued shares are fully paid up.
+No person has any special rights of control over the Company's share capital and all allotted shares are fully paid.

-With regard to the appointment and replacement of Directors, the Company is governed by its Articles of Association, the Companies Act and related legislation.
+With regard to the appointment and replacement of Directors, the Company is governed by its Articles of Association, its own Investment Deed and related legislation.
 The Articles themselves may be amended by special resolution of the shareholders.
 The powers of Directors are described in the Articles of Association, copies of which are available on request.